DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-21-suitability-to-work-with-children.md

 Because recruiting users for this feature is difficult, we sent a survey out to users of the following forums to get quick responses from a large target audience:

 * Online aspiring teachers
-* Get into teaching support teaching
+* Get Into Teaching support teaching
 * Career changer

 We had 39 responses.